Column Element

 Examples of Auto Width

 On the Home page of the Pet Supplies Website, there is a banner at the bottom of the Page Title Bar, with an image of some pet food, and some text.
-This becomes a sticky container as you scroll up, and the image has a Image Sticky Max Width that reduces its size as the Container becomes sticky.
+This becomes a sticky Container as you scroll up, and the image has an Image Sticky Max Width that reduces its size as the Container becomes sticky.
 This image is in a Column set to Auto, so that the Column also resizes with the image, and so the spacing between it and the text next to it remains the same.

 Column > Auto Width Example